jabesq-org/pyatmo/README.md

 Development
 -----------

+Clone the repo and install dependencies:

+    git clone
+    cd netatmo-api-python
+    pipenv install --dev

 To add the pre-commit hook to your environment run:

-    pip install pre-commit flake8 mypy black isort pre-commit install
+    pip install pre-commit
+    pre-commit install

 Testing
 -------

-To run the pytest testsuite you need to install the following dependencies:

-    pip install pytest pytest-mock pytest-cov requests-mock freezegun

-`pyatmo` has to be installed in editable mode to be picked up by pytest.
-Simply run:

-    pip install -e .

-To run the full suite simply type in
+To run the full suite simply run the following command from within the virtual environment:

     pytest